ncullen93/pyBN/Readme.md

 I am a graduate student in the Di2Ag laboratory at Dartmouth College, and would love to collaborate on this project with anyone who has an interest in graphical models - Send me an email at ncullen.th@dartmouth.edu.
 If you're a researcher or student and want to use this module, I am happy to give an overview of the code/functionality or answer any questions.

-This code base is essentially the same as the "neuroBN" package found in www.github.com/ncullen93/neuroBN.
-I maintain two separate repositories because I expect the two projects to diverge sharply in the near future.

 For an up-to-date list of issues, go to the "issues" tab in this repository.
 Below is an updated list of features, along with information on usage/examples:

 I previously wrote a Python wrapper for the GOBNILP project - a state-of-the-art integer programming solver for Bayesian network structure learning that can find the EXACT Global Maximum of any score-based objective function.
 It also links to CPLEX for incredible speed.